 1984: Hot KIIS!
 The package, was originally done for KIIS-FM, but featured nearly the same musical logo as WLS.
 These were recorded for both WLS-AM and WLS-FM.

 1985: Fresh Kiss.
-Several of these cuts were done for KIIS, while the remainder were written for WLS.
-This package was informally known as the "All The Hits" jingles for both WLS AM & FM.
+Also done for KIIS, this was known informally as the "All The Hits" jingles for both WLS AM & FM.

 1985: 25th Anniversary.
 Not an "official" package, several cuts from earlier packages were re-sung for the anniversary.
-Ken R Productions also put together several PAMS re-sings for the anniversary as well.
+Ken R Productions also put together several PAMS re-sings ("25 years of rock - on WLS") for the anniversary as well.

 1987: Rockin' For America.
 This was the last full set of jingles that WLS had produced as a music station.
 They had a softer feel, but also included several "Beatle cuts" as well as two jingles that sang the slogan "classic rock."
 Rockin' For America also included two longer image songs, for TV commercial use.